-Fact of the matter is, most hotels in Vegas tend to offer the same basic amenities and luxuries, with only minor differences in services.
-It’s the quality of the amenities that raise a hotel to luxury status.
+The fact of the matter is most hotels in Vegas tend to offer the same basic amenities and luxuries, with only minor differences in services.
+It is the quality of the amenities that raises a hotel to luxury status.

-The one amenity difference that I think is most important (for me and my family at least) is the resort pool.
-Las Vegas is well-known for having some absolutely incredible pools.
+The one amenity difference that I think is most important (for me and my family, at least) is the resort pool.
+Las Vegas is well-known for having some incredible pools.
 If you’re traveling during the warmer months, the hotel pool is certainly worth considering.

-- Mandalay Bay (mid-range) – 11 acre pool deck with three pools, a lazy river, a giant wave pool, and a sandy beach.
+- Mandalay Bay (mid-range) – 11-acre pool deck with three pools, a lazy river, a giant wave pool, and a sandy beach.
 Fun for everyone!

 - Mirage (mid-range) – The Mirage has one very big pool!
 It’s like swimming in a tropical lagoon with multiple waterfalls!

-- Circa (luxury adults only hotel) – A rooftop pool in downtown Las Vegas with a 40-foot tall LED TV to watch the game.
+- Circa (luxury adults-only hotel) – A rooftop pool in downtown Las Vegas with a 40-foot tall LED TV to watch the game.
 It’s a pool and a sportsbook combined.

-- Golden Nugget (mid-range) – Imagine a gorgeous pool with a 200,000 gallon aquarium filled with sharks right in the middle of it.
+- Golden Nugget (mid-range) – Imagine a gorgeous pool with a 200,000-gallon aquarium filled with sharks right in the middle of it.
 There is even a clear water slide that shoots down through the middle of the shark tank!

-- Caesars Palace (luxury) – A pool named “Garden of the Gods” has a lot to live up to, and you won’t be disappointed.
-A relaxing pool surrounded by Roman architecture.
+- Caesars Palace (luxury) – A pool named “Garden of the Gods” has a lot to live up to, and you won’t be disappointed—a relaxing pool surrounded by Roman architecture.

-- Luxor (Budget) – A large pool with a great view of the pyramid shaped hotel.
+- Luxor (Budget) – A large pool with a great view of the pyramid-shaped hotel.